farzamani/fastqtobam/README.md

 # FASTQ to BAM Snakemake Workflow

 Minimal Snakemake workflow for paired-end FASTQ alignment.
 The pipeline guesses adapter sequences with `guessadapt`, trims reads with `cutadapt`, aligns with `bwa-mem2`, and produces sorted, indexed BAM files with `samtools`.
-Template-length filtering and duplicate marking are configurable so the workflow can more closely match published cfWGS pipelines while still using `hs1`.
+Template-length filtering and duplicate marking are configurable so the workflow can more closely match the cfWGS preprocessing described by Tao et al. while still using `hs1`.

+This project was built with help from OpenAI Codex.

 ## Input